blw-ofag-ufag/data-catalog/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

+# Github actions / production build
+There is a `develop` workflow which builds the angular application as a SPA, the resulting build is just an `index.html` with colocated js bundles.
+For environment backwards compatibility reasons, this build is located under `docs`.
+The base url is fixed to `data-catalog` and is not configurable.
+A deployment should check out the code, point a web server document root to `/docs` and serve `index.html` under `<domain>/data-catalog/`.

 # Docker
 The Dockerfile in the project root builds the angular application and copies the (html, css, js)-files to the default document root of an nginx web server.